 - A schedule of all tax-advantaged investments received by the company, including the amount, date and scheme under which each investment was received.

-- Details of any shareholder agreement or any other subscription agreement the company intends on establishing.
+- Details of any shareholder agreement or any other subscription agreement the company intends to establish.

 - The latest draft of any prospectus, information memorandum, brochure or similar document relating to the relevant fundraising or offer to be issued to potential investors, if applicable.